nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/FUNCTIONS_AS_PROPS.md

 1. Invoke a `handleDelete` function which will invoke the AnimalManager delete function, be sure to pass the id.
 1. Once an item is deleted, we should invoke the AnimalManager `getAll()` method.
 1. With new data, invoke `setAnimals()` and set **animals** equal to the new data.
-1. Render is automatically called using the new state of animals.
+1. The component re-renders to display the new `animal` data.
 1. **`<AnimalList>`** render maps over the data and displays cards for each animal.

 **The component where state lives is the only place state can change.
 Children components cannot change state.**